-If you're looking for an engaging way to spend a peaceful day in the capital city, the answer is The Contemporary Austin.
+If you're looking for an engaging way to spend a peaceful day in the capital city, the answer is The Contemporary Austin, Austin's only museum solely focused on contemporary artists and their works.
 Home to two unique museums, both Laguna Gloria and the Jones Center offer world class modern art experiences along with family-friendly events, workshops and community events.

-03 Tom Friedman, Looking Up, 2015.
-The Contemporary Austin Betty and Edward Marcus Sculpture Park at Laguna Gloria.
+Courtesy of The Contemporary Austin – Betty and Edward Marcus Sculpture Park at Laguna Gloria.
 Credit Brian Fitzsimmons.

 The Contemporary Austin Jones Center.
 Courtesy of The Contemporary Austin.

 If you are looking to take your art viewing pastime to new heights, head to the Moody Rooftop at the Jones Center, Here, you can find Jim Hodge's seven-feet-tall "With Liberty and Justice For All" piece, a work in progress.
 During the day, this structure reflects the colors of the environment around it, giving off iridescent pinks, purples and blues through oscillating mirrored surfaces.
 At night, the piece remains visible by transforming into a spectacular sculpture of color and light, lit from within.

 In addition to these two pieces, the Jones Center features an extensive variety of rotating, temporary exhibitions that change about three times per calendar year.

 Please visit thecontemporaryaustin.org for current hours and admission prices at each location.
 Tickets are free for all on Thursdays.
 Insider tip: With purchase of admission to one location, you can also receive access to visit the other location free of charge within seven days.